 Wedding Day Jewellery: What Should You Wear?

-If you’re a bride-to-be there are probably so many things still to get around to on your to-do list.
+If you’re a bride-to-be, there are probably so many things still to get around to on your to-do list.
 And even though it might not take precedence over booking your wedding reception or ordering your cake, one thing you shouldn’t overlook is your wedding day jewellery.

 But it can be tricky when you have so many much-loved pieces in your jewellery box.

-Luckily for you, we’re here to help you narrow down your choices and decide what wedding jewellery is right for you on your special day.
+So, if you’re wondering how to choose jewellery for your wedding, luckily for you, we’re here to help you narrow down your choices and decide what wedding jewellery is right for you on your special day.

 Of course, every bride (and groom - let’s not forget the groom!) is different, so we will hold fire on telling you what bridal jewellery you absolutely must be wearing.